DucTran182/Artist_Performance_Forecasting/README.md

 4. Download dataset

 ## Run the code
-After installing everything, you just need to run the main.ipynb to get the forecasting results of ISAAC's performance on Spotify and YouTube. < br / >
+After installing everything, you just need to run the main.ipynb to get the forecasting results of ISAAC's performance on Spotify and YouTube.
 P/s: I have already converted the data from spreadsheet to CVS format.

 #### To run, follow these 4 steps:
-Step 1: Load data into the code< br / >
+Step 1: Load data into the code
-Step 2: EDA to understand its structure and distribution as well as to prepare and transform for modeling< br / > Step 3: Visualize the data to get an overview before forecasting with matplotlib.pyplot< br / >
+Step 2: EDA to understand its structure and distribution as well as to prepare and transform for modeling
-Step 4: Build a forecasting model with Prophet
+Step 3: Visualize the data to get an overview before forecasting with matplotlib.pyplot Step 4: Build a forecasting model with Prophet